 - Our championship Mock Trial team competes at the prestigious Empire World Invitational in New York City.

 We are proud to be the only high school in Santa Barbara County to offer the prestigious International Baccalaureate (IB) Programme -- which provides interdisciplinary student-led research opportunities where students can explore their unique interests and passions.
 In addition, through our strong partnership with SBCC, DP students can take an array of dual-enrollment courses to enhance their education and begin earning college units while still in high school.
-Along with these innovative academic programs, DPHS is also proud to offer 24 varsity athletic teams (last year boasting 5 teams that advanced to the CIF finals!), over 50 active student clubs, and a spirited, student-centered campus culture that values inclusion, diversity, and connectedness.
+Along with these innovative academic programs, DPHS is also proud to offer 24 varsity athletic teams, over 50 active student clubs, and a spirited, student-centered campus culture that values inclusion, diversity, and connectedness.